Tcl CFFI package (v2.0b1)

 In the case of in parameters, at the time of calling the function the argument must be specified as a Tcl value even when the byref annotation is present.
 The passing through a pointer to the reference is implicit.

-NOTE: In the case of string and unistring, in parameters correspond to char * and Tcl_UniChar * respectively, while in byref map to char ** and Tcl_UniChar **.
+NOTE: In the case of string, unistring and winstring, in parameters correspond to char * and Tcl_UniChar * respectively, while in byref map to char ** and Tcl_UniChar **.

 There are some subtleties with respect to error handling that are relevant to output parameters and must be accounted for in declarations.
 See Errors and output parameters for more on this.